LesConsiour/LesConsiour/README.md

 - 👋 Hi, I’m @LesConsiour
-- 👀 I’m interested in korean girls
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning what i like at the moment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @lesconsiour